hanyao8/CRISPR-selectivity/README.md

 Several algorithms were constructed to compare the results of the mean field models with simulations using real DNA sequence data in human chromosomes. nt_data contains the sequence data.

 Project Supervisor: Stefano Angioletti-Uberti

-Thanks to: Enrico Fontana, Harrison Zhu
+With thanks to: Enrico Fontana, Harrison Zhu